Operation Mosaic: G2, the second test

-These were not common at this time of the year; at the start of Operation Mosaic, it had been estimated that conditions favourable for G2 would occur only three days per month.
-In fact, since Narvik had arrived in March, not a single day had been suitable.
-And good weather conditions alone were insufficient; the meteorologists had to accurately forecast them.
+That was not common at this time of the year.
+At the start of Operation Mosaic, it had been estimated that conditions favourable for G2 would occur on only three days per month.
+Owing to the need for days of preparation, the tests could only proceed on days when meteorologists forecast good weather and the weather was actually good.
+Since Narvik's arrival in March, not one day had met both conditions, because although several days were good, they had not been forecast to be.
 To allow Narvik to return to the UK and refit for Operation Grapple, the first test of a British hydrogen bomb, 15 July was set as the terminal date for Mosaic.
-As the deadline approached, William Cook, the scientist in charge of the hydrogen bomb project at Aldermaston, determined that in view of the results of G1, G2 was now more important than ever.
-He agreed that, if necessary, Grapple, could be delayed to conduct G2.
+As the deadline approached, William Cook — the scientist in charge of the hydrogen bomb project at Aldermaston — determined that, in view of the results of G1, G2 was now more important than ever.
+He agreed that Grapple could, if necessary, be delayed to conduct G2.
 With time running short, the test procedures were altered to allow for a break in the weather to be exploited, with an earlier firing time and a shorter countdown.

 Another complication was safety.
-While the test of a larger device would normally mandate a larger safety area, Beale announced that G2 was going to be smaller than G1.
+While the test of a larger device would normally mandate a larger safety area, Beale had announced that the G2 test was going to be smaller than G1.
 To avoid embarrassing him, the safety area was not enlarged, and no official announcement was made to the contrary.
 The weather improved on 8 June, and Martell ordered the countdown to begin the following day, but Beale objected to a test being carried out on a Sunday.
 During Operation Totem there was an agreement that no tests would be conducted on Sundays.
 Mosex considered that matter in London, and directed Martell not to test on 10 June.
 The following 48 hours were unsuitable.
-On 17 June the meteorologists predicted a break in the weather and Martell ordered the countdown to recommence.
+On 17 June, the meteorologists predicted a break in the weather and Martell ordered the countdown to recommence.
 Weather balloons indicated that conditions were stable between 5000 and 24500 ft, with an anomaly between 19000 and 24500 ft that was not considered significant.

 G2 was detonated from a tower on Alpha Island at 02:14 UTC (10:14 local time) on 19 June.
 It produced a yield of 60 ktTNT, making it the largest nuclear device ever detonated in Australia.
-At the time of the Royal Commission into British nuclear tests in Australia in 1985, Joan Smith, a British investigative journalist, published a book, Clouds of Deceit: Deadly Legacy of Britain's Bomb Tests, in which she alleged that the G2 test had a significantly higher yield than suggested by available figures—98 ktTNT as compared to the official figure of 60 ktTNT.
-She based this claim on "secret documents released to the Public Record Office in 1985", but the text was uncited, and the documents have never been found.
-British official historian Lorna Arnold reported that she had never seen any such documents.
+During the Royal Commission into British nuclear tests in Australia in 1985, Joan Smith, a British investigative journalist, published a book, Clouds of Deceit: Deadly Legacy of Britain's Bomb Tests, in which she alleged that the G2 test had a significantly higher yield than suggested by available figures—98 ktTNT as compared to the official figure of 60 ktTNT.
+She based that claim on "secret documents released to the Public Record Office in 1985", but the text was uncited and the documents have never been found.
+Lorna Arnold, the official historian at the United Kingdom Atomic Energy Authority, reported that she had never seen any such documents.